Methods of Training

 We provide recommendations as to what food is good for your puppy, how to set ground rules, and proper crate training techniques to name a few.
 We also begin familiarizing them with training obedience commands.
-Evaluations typically lasts about an hour at $100.
+Evaluations typically last 30-45 minutes at no charge.

 New dog consultation

 Many people purchase or rescue dogs without conducting any background research on the breed or the dog's bloodline.
 They later learn their dog is not what they expected.
 We offer consultations to help you decide which breed/personality is right for you depending on your lifestyle and what you're looking for.
 So, before getting your new puppy/dog from a breeder or rescue, consider contacting us.
-Consultations lasts about an hour at $35.
+Consultations typically last 30-45 minutes at no charge.

 *Prices Subject To Change*